CreepaTate/SMG4-Chroma-Savestates/README.md

 # SMG4 Chroma Savestates

-This is a pack of chroma key savestates for SMG4's Mario recolors.
-If you were looking for savestates of Mario and Luigi themselves, see [this page.](https://weegeepie.neocities.org/savestates/) yes, I know those savestates were made by a bad person, but they're the only good ones out there.
+This is a pack of chroma key savestates for SMG4's Mario recolors, and Mario and Luigi themselves.
-This pack will continue to be updated.
-The current characters included are:
+This pack will no longer be updated.
+The characters included are:
 - SMG4
 - SMG3
 - Xboxfan997